A Counterfactual Explanation Framework for Retrieval Models: Related Work

-\textbf{Pointwise Explanations} Here the explainer shows the important features responsible for the relevance score predicted by a retrieval model for a query-document pair.
-Popular techniques include locally approximating the relevance scores predicted by the retrieval model using a regression model \cite{exs}.
+\paragraph{Explainability in IR} \textbf{Pointwise Explanations} shows the important features responsible for the relevance score predicted by a retrieval model for a query-document pair.
+Popular techniques include locally approximating the relevance scores predicted by the retrieval model using a regression model \citep{exs}.

-\textbf{Pairwise Explanations} Here explainers predict why a particular document was favored by a ranking model compared to others.
+\textbf{Pairwise Explanations} predict why a particular document was favored by a ranking model compared to others.
 The work in \cite{xu2024counterfactual} proposed a counterfactual explanation method to compare the ranking of a pair of documents with respect to a particular query.

-\textbf{Listwise Explanations} Here the focus is on explaining the key features for a ranked list of documents and a query.
+\textbf{Listwise Explanations} focus on explaining the key features for a ranked list of documents and a query.
 Listwise explanations \cite{yu2022towards, IXS} aim to capture a more global perspective compared to pointwise and pairwise explanations.
 The study in \cite{IXS} proposed an approach which combines the output of different explainers to capture the different aspects of relevance.
 The study in \cite{yu2022towards} trained a transformer model to generate explanation terms for a query and a ranked list of documents.

-\textbf{Generative Explanation} Unlike previously mentioned methods, which focus on analyzing existing features or model internals, generative explanations \cite{singh:2020:fat:intentmodel,IXS} leverage natural language processing to create new text content, like summaries or justifications, that directly address the user's query and information needs.
+\textbf{Generative Explanations} \cite{singh:2020:fat:intentmodel,IXS} generally leverage natural language processing to create new text content, like summaries or justifications, that directly address the user's query and information needs.
 Model-agnostic approaches \cite{singh:2020:fat:intentmodel} have been proposed to interpret the intent of the query as understood by a black box ranker.

 From the above mentioned category of explanations in IR, we focus on pointwise explanation in our research scope.
-In pointwise explanation, rather than explaining what are the words which are relevant in a document for a particular query we address the the research quetion what are the words which are required to improve the ranking of the document with respect to a query.
+In pointwise explanation, rather than explaining what are the words which are relevant in a document for a particular query we address the research question what are the words which are required to improve the ranking of the document with respect to a query.